leucinw/autoBAR/README.md

 # autoBAR
-Free energy simulator with Tinker software packages
+A free energy simulator with Tinker software packages

 # Introduction